destruc7i0n/shulker/README.md

-    "USE_WEBHOOKS": true, /* If you want to use snazzy webhooks */ "WEBHOOK_URL": "DISCORD_WEBHOOK_URL_HERE", /* Be sure to create a webhook in the channel settings and place it here! */ "DISCORD_TOKEN": "<12345>", /* Discord bot token.
+    "USE_WEBHOOKS": true, /* If you want to use snazzy webhooks */ "WEBHOOK_URL": "DISCORD_WEBHOOK_URL_HERE", /* Be sure to create a webhook in the channel settings and place it here! */ "IGNORE_WEBHOOKS": true, /* Ignore any messages that are sent by webhooks.
+If disabled, then all webhooks but those sent from the configured webhook will be handled as well */
+    "DISCORD_TOKEN": "<12345>", /* Discord bot token.
 [Click here](https://discordapp.com/developers/applications/me) to create you application and add a bot to it. */
     "DISCORD_CHANNEL_ID": "<channel>", /* Discord channel ID for for the discord bot.
 Enable developer mode in your Discord client, then right click channel and select "Copy ID". */
     "DISCORD_CHANNEL_NAME": "#<channel name>" /* The Discord channel name.
 It is recommended to use the ID if the bot is in multiple servers.
 The ID will take precedence. */